zms-publishing/ZMS/docs/develop_intro_en.md

 # Working with Visual Studio Code
 ## Installation & Setup of Visual Studio Code
 [Visual Studio Code](https://code.visualstudio.com/) (VSCode) is a free source-code editor made by Microsoft for Windows, Linux and macOS - and a perfect environment for developing ZMS websites.
-After completing the standard installation of VSCode at least two helpful **extensions** should be added:

-1. [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) for syntax highlighting and debugging Python code
-2. [Remote Development Extension Pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) for getting SSH-connections to  remote servers, VMs or the Sublinux on your Windows 10 machine.

 On linux You can install VSCode by running:
 ```